cryptomator/cryptomator.github.io/content/encrypt-dropbox.en.md

 navtitle: "Encrypt Your Dropbox"
 ctatitle: "You want to encrypt your Dropbox with Cryptomator?"
-ctatext: "Cryptomator is free of charge and can be used without an account.
-You can start at any time.
-Just download and start directly."
+ctatext: "Cryptomator is free and can be used without an account.
+Just download and get started."
 ctalink: /downloads/
 ctabutton: "Encrypt Your Dropbox Now"
 ---